-We have adopted the Volunteer Web (provided by the Nippon Philanthropy Association) activity introduction and application system.
-In addition, the Let's Cut Fabric and Picture Book Delivery international volunteer programs have been bundled into a package with the cooperation of NPOs, which has been published on the Volunteer Web and successfully been held in areas requested by our employees.
+Additionally, Suntory Volunteers has partnered with Volunteer Web (provided by the Japan Philanthropic Association) to use its activity introduction and application system.

+The Let's Cut Fabric and Picture Book Delivery international volunteer programs have been bundled into a package with the cooperation of NPOs and published on the Suntory Volunteers Web and have been successfully in areas requested by our employees.
 Furthermore, we established the Volunteer Leave Program as part of this support system.